• Latest

 How to Activate:

-Unlock your phone, then go to your phone’s configurations menu.
+Unlock your phone, then go to your phone’s configuration menu.

 To do this, go to the Battery option (although the path to reach this menu could be somewhat different depending on the Android version and the tablet’s manufacturing company).